 Table A-1 lists the mnemonics in six categories: generic, consoles, disks, tapes, terminals, and printers.
 The generic category lists the mnemonics of a general nature and includes memory, null, trace, and tty devices.
-The consoles category lists mnemonics for the system console devices that the Digital UNIX operating system uses.
+The consoles category lists mnemonics for the system console devices that the Tru64 UNIX operating system uses.
 The disks, tapes, terminals, and printers categories identify the appropriate mnemonics for those devices.
+Refer to the scsimgr(8) and scu(8) reference pages for information on how to obtain detailed device information for SCSI devices.

-The Description column in Table A-1 identifies the corresponding device name.
+The Description column in Table A-1 sources for the the corresponding device name.
 It does not define the mnemonic's use.
 For detailed information on the use of each mnemonic in relation to the MAKEDEV command, the cfgmgr configuration manager daemon, and the system configuration file, use the man command.
 For example, enter the following command to display the reference page for the SCSI disk controller driver: